torvalds/linux/Documentation/arch/x86/resctrl.rst

 Again two sockets, but this time with a more realistic 20-bit mask.

 Two real time tasks pid=1234 running on processor 0 and pid=5678 running on processor 1 on socket 0 on a 2-socket and dual core machine.
-To avoid noisy neighbors, each of the two real-time tasks exclusively occupies one quarter of L3 cache on socket 0.
+To avoid analisy neighbors, each of the two real-time tasks exclusively occupies one quarter of L3 cache on socket 0.
 ::